hakavlad/tird/README.md

 ## Feedback

-Feel free to post any questions, feedback or criticisms to the [Discussions](https://github.com/hakavlad/tird/discussions).
+Feel free to post any questions, reviews, or criticisms in the [Discussions](https://github.com/hakavlad/tird/discussions).

 ## License